 Additional Ride1Up Models

-- 500 Series– A Ride1Up original and one of the most popular models designed for riding long distances
+- Turris– A Ride1Up upgrade that’s bound to be one of the most popular models designed for riding long distances

 - Prodigy– Built to impress, this electric bike will take your riding to a new level with unbeatable value